-His most recent short documentary Doreen Garner Sculpts Our Trauma, a portrait of the titular artist, won Best Documentary and Best of the Fest at Humboldt International Film Festival 2018.
-His first short documentary Why We Rise about the struggles of undocumented youth in NYC, won Best Social Issue Documentary at CAAMFest 2014.
-His second short documentary The Lookout, which explores the refugee crisis in Greece through the eyes of a young volunteer, won a UN OCHA Special Recognition from the Conscious Good Humanitarian Film Festival 2016.
-Brian is currently editing the feature documentary One Day I Too Go Fly about the lives of four African students at MIT.
+As a director, Brian's trio of documentary shorts exploring different aspects of immigration have screened at festivals across the country and earned several awards.
+His most recent short Keep Saray Home about refugee families coming together to fight deportation earned Best Documentary awards at Newburyport Doc Fest, Philadelphia Asian American Film Fest, and Seattle Asian American Film Fest.
+Why We Rise about the struggles of undocumented youth in NYC, won Best Social Issue Documentary at CAAMFest 2014.
+And The Lookout, which explores the refugee crisis in Greece through the eyes of a young volunteer, won a UN OCHA Special Recognition from the Conscious Good Humanitarian Film Festival 2016.

 Brian has a masters degree in global communications from the American University of Paris and a bachelors in visual studies from the University of Pennsylvania.
-He has also studied documentary filmmaking at the School for Visual Arts, the Downtown Community Television Center, and UnionDocs, and is a member of the Diverse Filmmakers Collective, the Brooklyn Documentary Collective, and the Video Consortium.
+He's a Karen Schmeer Editing Fellow and a member of the Diverse Filmmakers Collective, A-Doc, Video Consortium, and the Alliance for Doc Editors.

 Outside of filmmaking, Brian dances hip hop, collects board games, and co-hosts the nerd podcast Confidently Wrong.